benjaminhughes1/browserBlog/README.md

 1. install the live server extension
 2. right click on index.html and select `Open with live server`

 This is a project that uses markdown, html5 and es6 to make a single page blog or portfolio.
-Look in the pages or items folder to see the markdown and the index.js meta-data.
+Look in the pages or items folder to see the markdown and the index.js meta-data.# Assignment-4